chiknhed/esp8266_client/README.md

 - Unstable yet
 - Dependent on AltSoftSerial library.
 I had to patch AltSoftSerial library to modify peek function and increase RX buffer somewhat.
+- You'd better to use 116200 for HW Serial to don't become bottleneck for SoftSerial (I tested with 116200 usually)

 ## Hardware configuration tested